Trends in Urban Planning & Development by Time Period

 Period 3: Sustainability (2000 – Present): A City of Class & Public Participation

-Having hosted the 1988 Olympics and other international events with success, Seoul earned its place as one of the world’s great international cities.
+Hosting the 1988 Olympics and other international events with success, Seoul earned its place as one of the world’s great international cities.
 In the meantime, the influence of the city became even more widespread, with Seoul and the nearby regions creating a single living sphere.
 Meanwhile, as local governments became more autonomous, the City of Seoul enacted the Urban Planning Ordinance in July 2000 (the first in Korea), in which the matters commissioned to local autonomous governments were specifically regulated.
 The overall tone of the urban development policies also changed from growth to sustainable development.

 Accomplishments with the Seoul City Center Management

 1994 was the 600th anniversary of Seoul being designated the capital city.
 To efficiently manage this historical city, a number of plans were launched: the City Center Management Plan (1999); the City Center Development Plan (2004); the Comprehensive City Center Recreation Plan (2008); and the Historical City Center Management Plan (2010).
-Other projects were also put in place to return to the citizens the space that had been otherwise used for traffic-oriented development projects.
+Other projects were also put in place to return to citizens the space that had been otherwise used for traffic-oriented development projects.
 Examples include the restoration of the royal palaces (e.g., Gyeongbok Palace, Changdeok Palace, Deoksu Palace) and Jongmyo; construction of Seoul Plaza, Sungnye Gate Plaza, and Gwanghwamun Square; and the addition of open spaces in the city center.
-Other efforts included the creation of an eco- and pedestrian-friendly environment within the city, such as the restoration of Cheonggye Stream, the transformation of Dongdaemun Stadium into a city park, and the launch of the Open Nam Mountain campaign.
-The city also sought to reclaim its identity as a timeless historic yet modern city by restoring its historical and cultural heritage such as the Bukchon Village Beautification program, restoration of ancient city walls, and inclusion of Hanyang township – the ancient capital of the Joseon Dynasty and today’s Seoul –on the UNESCO Cultural Heritage list.
+Other efforts included the creation of an eco- and pedestrian-friendly environment within the city, such as the restoration of Cheonggye Stream, the transformation of Dongdaemun Stadium into a city park, and the launch of the Open Namsan Mountain campaign.
+The city also sought to reclaim its identity as a timeless historic yet modern city by restoring its historical and cultural heritage such as through the Bukchon Village Beautification program, restoration of ancient city walls, and inclusion of Hanyang Township – the ancient capital of the Joseon Dynasty and today’s Seoul –on the UNESCO Cultural Heritage list.

-Seoul’s Endeavor to Be an Advanced City
+Seoul’s Endeavor to Become an Advanced City

 The Urban Planning Act, which applied to cities, and the Act on Utilization & Management of National Territory, which loosely managed non-urban areas, were integrated and revised to unify the land use management system.
 In 2002, the Urban Planning Act (1962) and the Act on Utilization & Management of National Territory (1973) were each revised into the Framework Act on National Land and the Act on Planning & Use of National Territory, respectively.
 The city design plans and the detailed planning initiatives, provided for similar purposes, were also integrated into the plans at the district level.
 The provisions on urban development projects in the Urban Planning Act were combined with the Land Readjustment Program Act to create the new Urban Development Act (2000), while the Urban Redevelopment Act (1976) and the Act on Temporary Measures for the Improvement of Dwellings & Other Living Conditions for Low-Income Urban Residents (1984) were merged into a new Act on Maintenance & Improvement of Urban Areas and Dwelling Conditions for Residents (2003).
 As such, in the 2000s, related or overlapping urban plans were brought together to simplify the system and add more details to the provisions.
-By 2010, the Seoul City government was increasingly conscious of the necessity to revitalize and update the city as it witnessed a decrease in population, changes in industrial structure, reckless and unregulated expansion, and dilapidated residential areas, leading to the enactment of the Special Act on Activation & Support of Urban Restoration (2013).
+By 2010, the Seoul City Government was increasingly conscious of the necessity to revitalize and update the city as it witnessed a decrease in population, changes in the industrial structure, reckless and unregulated expansion, and dilapidated residential areas, leading to the enactment of the Special Act on Activation & Support of Urban Restoration (2013).

 Seoul’s Urban Planning in the 2000s